 We quite often hear from people that they’ve lost their files, or they can’t open them again after exporting.
 We thought it might be useful to go through the various file types involved with Stitchmastery and some handy hints for saving, locating and using them.

 These are your active working chart files.
 They can only be opened with the Stitchmastery software.
 When you save your first chart file you’ll be given the option to choose a location to save it to – you may find it useful to set up a specific folder on your Desktop or a folder with cloud sharing such as Dropbox or Google Drive, to save your files to.
-Stitchmastery will suggest your Documents folder and for future chart files, Stitchmastery will default to the folder you have chosen, but you can change the folder at the top of the Create chart file dialogue window any time you create a chart.
+Stitchmastery will suggest your userID folder and for future chart files, Stitchmastery will default to the folder you have chosen, but you can change the folder at the top of the Create chart file dialog window any time you create a chart.
+NB you should not save your knt2 files into the folder containing your Stitchmastery software (and icon, configurations, etc) as this folder will be cleared if you update your software.
 If you have a file open, you can discover where it was created by hovering your cursor over the chart title within Stitchmastery – the location will appear above (demonstrated in the video below).

 Opening .knt2 files